FruitySyrup/FruitySyrup-nft-preview-card-main/README-template.md

 ### What I learned

 This project was the first time I worked in VSC.
-It intorduced
+It introduced me to the basic HTML template, how to use *, :root and ways to style li/ul elements.

 ### Useful resources

-- [Example resource 1]([https://www.youtube.com/watch?v=9bGbykdR4T8&t=151s])) - This video helped me understand working in a developer environment.
+- [NFT Preview Card Component by tsbsankara]([https://www.youtube.com/watch?v=9bGbykdR4T8&t=151s])) - This video helped me understand working in a developer environment.
 As well as introduced me to *root and rem units.